Quantified-Git/Python_RS-Pro_EC/README.md

 py -m pip install --upgrade build
 ```

-run this command from the same directory where pyproject.toml is located:
+Run this command from the same directory where pyproject.toml is located:
 ```console
 py -m build
 ```